daptablade/docs/mynewbook/Tutorials/Simple optimisation problem.md

 ## Executing the driver

-We should now have a valid Run with two components: the paraboloid analysis and the open-mdao driver.
+We should now have a valid {term}`Run` with two components: the paraboloid analysis and the open-mdao driver.

-Execute the Run by selecting the play symbol ▶ in the Run controls interface and wait for it to complete.
+Execute the {term}`Run` by selecting the play symbol ▶ in the {term}`Run` controls interface and wait for it to complete.
-As before, this may take a few minutes as your Run is being processed in the Cloud.
+As before, this may take a few minutes as your {term}`Run` is being processed in the Cloud.
-If you don't get a message saying that the Run was successful, try to refresh your web browser page or consult the [FAQ](../Reference/FAQs.md) section for troubleshooting suggestions.
+If you don't get a message saying that the {term}`Run` was successful, try to refresh your web browser page or consult the [FAQ](../Reference/FAQs.md) section for troubleshooting suggestions.

 ### The unconstrained optimisation problem

-We can now inspect the outputs of the unconstrained optimisation Run.
+We can now inspect the outputs of the unconstrained optimisation {term}`Run`.

 Select `View Log` to view the Run log as shown below.
 The optimisation outcome is summarised in the 'open-mdao' entry, which indicates that the optimisation completed successfully.